lavinbrenna/portfolio-project/README.md

 ## Description

-This website serves as my portfolio which will showcase all of the projects I have been working on.
+This website serves as my portfolio which will showcase all of the projects I have been working on at Epicodus.
+It will get regularly updated throughout the course with each new project.

 ## Setup/Installation Requirements